jorge2412/DataLake2/Cloud Computing/Azure App Services and Functions/README.md

 - links to a recording of each demo
 - a link to a recording of an example presentation of the whole session

-**Find case studies at [https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service](https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service "https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service")**
+**For real life case studies on Azure App Service with Microsoft Technologies, please go to [https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service](https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service "https://microsoft.github.io/techcasestudies/#technology=Azure%20App%20Service")**